 3. Monitoring and optimisation benefits,

-4. Realise and evaluation benefits.
+4. Realise and evaluate benefits.

 In other words, the core goal at each stage is to add value to the project.